emacs-berlin/emacs-berlin.org/index.md

 # October 30th, 2024 Meetup

 Our next meetup is going to be on Wednesday, October 30th.
-In-person at c-base and remote on Jitsi.
+In-person at c-base and remote on Galène.

 ### Location